pytask-dev/pytask/docs/explanations/pluggy.rst

 At certain points, pytask, or more generally the host, implements entry-points which are called hook specifications.
-At these entry-points the host sends a message to all plugins which use this entry-point.
+At these entry-points the host sends a message to all plugins which target this entry-point.
 The recipient of the message is implemented by the plugin and called a hook implementation.
 The hook implementation receives the message and can decide whether to send a response or not.
 Then, the host receives the responses and can decide whether to process all or just the first valid return.